-Our Wind Risk Assessment Map promotes Bird-Smart wind energy siting by highlighting the locations of important bird areas that should be avoided by wind developers or approached with care.
+Our Wind Risk Assessment Map promotes Bird-Smart Wind Energy development by highlighting areas of importance to birds that should be avoided or approached with caution by wind energy developers.

-Site boundaries are either provided by existing federal or other GIS layers, or produced by ABC using the best available data, maps, and expert staff opinion.
-Boundaries for Key Habitat Areas are based on greatest breeding densities from Breeding Bird Survey (BBS) maps combined with expert staff opinion.
+Area boundaries are derived from existing federal, or other, GIS layers, or produced by the American Bird Conservancy (ABC) using the best available data, maps, and expert staff opinion.
+At present, insufficient quantitative data exist to establish firm boundaries for most migration corridors, and boundaries may also shift from year to year depending on weather and other conditions.
+The boundaries of these areas are based on ABC’s expert judgment on where the greatest concentration of birds will be present during regular migration periods.
+Animated migration maps produced by the Cornell Laboratory of Ornithology are another useful resource on migration patterns.
+Boundaries for Key Habitat Areas are based on greatest breeding densities from Breeding Bird Survey (BBS) maps combined with ABC expert staff opinion.
 For the few Red WatchList species where BBS data were unavailable, entire species range boundaries were used.

 This map does not, nor is it intended to encompass all areas of importance to birds, and is not a substitute for on-the-ground survey data.
 Further, we note that bird use data are scarce in many offshore locations on the coasts and in the Great Lakes, so populations in any such location should be thoroughly evaluated for any development being considered.

 GIS analysis for the original Wind Risk Assessment Map was conducted on behalf of ABC by Eric Wengert, a graduate student at Mississippi State University.
 We remember Jason Berry, an ABC colleague who was instrumental in this initial effort.
 ABC thanks Sarah Sienaert for transitioning this data to the updated platform, conducting data analyses, and creating the associated story map.